 - Tatra Mountains Zakopane Poland – Gubalowka

-- Zakopane things to do – Architecture and design
+- Zakopane things to do – Unique Architecture and Design

 - The Shrine of Our Lady of Fatima